thisisnabi/Verificoder/README.md

 services.AddVerificoder(options => {
       options.StartWithZero = true; // default is false
       options.DefaultLength = 5; // default is 5
-      options.DefualtMaxRepeatNumber = 2; // default is 1
+      options.DefualtMaxRepeatNumber = 2; // default is 1,
+      // if you want use scoped code options.ScopeCodeAbsoluteExpiration = TimeSpan.FromMinutes(2); // default is TimeSpan.FromMinutes(1)
 });
 ```